finbourne/lusid-sdk-java-preview/sdk/docs/SystemConfigurationApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     SystemConfigurationApi apiInstance = new SystemConfigurationApi(defaultClient);
-    SideConfigurationDataRequest sideConfigurationDataRequest = {"side":"Side1","security":"security","currency":"currency","rate":"0.5","units":"500","amount":"1000"}; // SideConfigurationDataRequest | The definition of the side to be created. try {
+    SideConfigurationDataRequest sideConfigurationDataRequest = new SideConfigurationDataRequest(); // SideConfigurationDataRequest | The definition of the side to be created. try {
       TransactionSetConfigurationData result = apiInstance.createSideDefinition(sideConfigurationDataRequest);
       System.out.println(result);